AlekseyPauls/JBInternship/README.md

 When you select a file with a database, you can automatically extract features, their types and values, and then edit them manually.
 To do this, click the import button in the new feature row.

+Make sure that the values of the various features are not the same and that the feature has the correct type.

 #### Prepare data

 To download data, it need to be prepared.
 It is enough to take into account several recommendations:

 1. Give the date in the form "DD.MM.YYYY" or "DD/MM/YYYY"
-2. If in your data, for example, month and year are different features then they are different entities and can`t be recognized as one entity (date)
+2. If in your data, for example, month and year are different features then they are different entities and can`t be recognized as one entity (date).
+If you want to do differently, change the data.

 ### Statistic